On this page you’ll find advice to:

 Call: 0333 360 3700

-If you’re 65 and over, or 55 + with a long-term health condition, Age UK’s HandyFix Service can help you with practical ways to keep your house warm, including free insulation for doors, windows and radiators.
+If you’re 65 and over, or 55+ with a long-term health condition, Age UK’s HandyFix Service can help with home energy checks and practical solutions to keep your house warm.
+This could include draught excluders and insulation for doors, windows and radiators.
+Discounted costs for labour apply.

 Call: 0333 360 3990.

-Opening hours: 10am to 4pm, Monday to Friday (a voicemail will be on outside of these hours).
+Opening hours: 10am to 4pm, Monday to Friday.

 Look out for others

-- If they need help over the holiday period when the GP practice or pharmacy is closed or they’re not sure what to do, remind them NHS 111 can help.
+If they need help over the holiday period when the GP practice or pharmacy is closed or they’re not sure what to do, remind them NHS 111 can help – just call 111 or access NHS 111 online

 Volunteer opportunities in Lambeth